Ent Schema

 1:1 edges

 1:1 edges are in a way a special case of 1:many edges.
-In Convex, one end of the edge must be optional, because there is no way to "allocate" IDs before documents are created (see circular references).
+In Convex, one end of the edge must be optional, because there is no way to "allocate" IDs before documents are created (see circular references (opens in a new tab)).
 Here's a basic example of a 1:1 edge, defined for each ent using the edge (singular) method:

 1:1 edges pictogram